Dean: Mary H. Simoni

 Associate Dean for Academic Affairs: Brett Fajen

-Associate Dean for Graduate Studies and Research: Curtis R. Bahn
+Associate Dean for Research and Graduate Studies: Curtis R. Bahn

 School of Humanities, Arts, and Social Sciences Home Page: http://www.hass.rpi.edu

-In an historic technological institution, the School of Humanities, Arts, and Social Sciences (HASS) offers exciting new research and educational opportunities aligned with Rensselaer’s vision of the New Polytechnic Institute.
+The School of Humanities, Arts, and Social Sciences (HASS) offers research and educational opportunities aligned with Rensselaer’s vision of the New Polytechnic Institute.
 The School’s five departments offer innovative and interdisciplinary programs of study at both the undergraduate and graduate levels.
-The undergraduate programs include majors in humanities, social science, and arts disciplines; collaborations and dual majors for students of all schools; and a core curriculum that is a common element in the course of study for all Rensselaer students.
-The graduate programs in HASS offer unique opportunities for the study of the technological world, its impact on society, and its potential contributions to social, cultural, and artistic goals.
-All HASS students have a broad choice of electives representing Rensselaer’s global vision and commitment to personal excellence through new studies in arts, communications, and culture as well as to the traditional areas of liberal arts and social sciences.
+The undergraduate programs include majors in humanities, social science, and arts disciplines; collaborations and dual majors for students of all schools; and a core curriculum (the HASS Core) that is a common element in the course of study for all Rensselaer students.
+Graduate programs in HASS offer unique opportunities for the study of the technological world, its impact on society, and its potential contributions to social, cultural, and artistic goals.
+All HASS students have a broad choice of electives representing Rensselaer’s global vision and commitment to personal excellence through studies in arts, communications, and culture, as well as to the traditional areas of liberal arts and social sciences.

 HASS programs at Rensselaer give every student close contact with outstanding faculty members.
 Those faculty—scholars and practitioners themselves—create programs that are distinctive for research applications at both the undergraduate and graduate levels.
-Students also have access to field work and studio experiences; internships and professional co-op opportunities; maker spaces, multimedia laboratories, game development and computer facilities; traditional and experimental musical ensembles; and opportunities to cross boundaries and to develop new interdisciplinary projects.
-These programs integrate the intellectual depth and the practical experience needed for leadership careers in business, non-profit corporations, government and government-related organizations, higher education, and arts.
-HASS students not only participate in the technological world: they create it, and they shape it.
+Students also have access to field work and studio experiences; internships and professional co-op opportunities; maker spaces, multimedia studios and laboratories, game development and computer facilities; traditional and experimental musical ensembles; and opportunities to cross boundaries and to develop interdisciplinary projects.
+These programs integrate the intellectual depth and the practical experience needed for leadership careers in business, non-profit corporations, government and government-related organizations, higher education, arts, and more.
+HASS students not only participate in the technological world—they create it; they shape it.

 Degrees Offered and Associated Departments